Student Conduct Procedures

 Sanctions are not intended to be solely punitive and should be issued with a thoughtfulness toward educational outcomes.
 Sanctions shall be crafted in consideration of (i) the seriousness of the conduct, (ii) the corrective and learning opportunities for the respondent, (iii) the prior conduct record of the respondent (if applicable), (iv) the safety and well-being of harmed individuals and the community, (v) the desirability of treating similar conduct similarly, and (vi) the behavioral standards and values of New York University.
 Sanctions that may be imposed include, but are not limited to:

-Mandatory Health Referral: A mandated assessment with qualified health professional to evaluate a student’s well-being and promote responsible decision making.
+● Mandatory Health Referral: A mandated assessment with a qualified health professional to evaluate a student’s well-being and promote responsible decision making.

-University Disciplinary Probation: A defined period of time during which further violation of any University policy will result in more serious disciplinary sanctions.
-University Disciplinary Probation may also restrict a student from participation in specified extracurricular University activities and the University Study Away program.
+● University Disciplinary Probation: A defined period of time during which further violation of any University policy will result in more serious disciplinary sanctions.
+University Disciplinary Probation may also restrict a student from participation in specified University activities, as determined by the activity’s sponsoring office or organization requirements.

 If a Student respondent withdraws from NYU with a charge of a violation of the Policy pending, a notation may be made on such student’s transcript that they “Withdrew with conduct charges pending.”
 If a withdrawing respondent declines to complete the disciplinary process and the University elects, in its discretion, to defer scheduling a hearing until the respondent returns to NYU, the notation of withdrawal will become permanent in the event that the respondent does not return within eighteen (18) months.